National Academy of Sciences Bronze Doors

 However, after decades of exposure, exterior bronze patinas had begun to degrade or fail.
 Several additions to the building in the 1960s-70s created an inconsistent decorative scheme.
 Previous efforts to clean and/or selectively re-patinate metals significantly disrupted the extant finishes.
 An obvious faux finish on interior grilles even brought into question the material used for the metalwork.

-We were contracted to perform the treatment of the bronze elements, following investigation and preparation of mock-ups in 2009.
+Following investigation and preparation of mock-ups, EverGreene was contracted to perform the treatment of the bronze elements.
 All surfaces were cleaned of surface dust and soiling, after which loose corrosion products were scrubbed in preparation for patination.
 Hot and/or cold patina chemicals of specifically designed formulation were then carefully applied in successive layers to achieve the desired appearance.
 A high performance outdoor grade lacquer was spray-applied.
 Treatment for the pair of doors was modified to remove the bronze-colored paint and then a protective clear coating was applied.